bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/program/call_for_proposals.md

 ## Questions?

-Log into our Slack team (<a href="https://slack.pyohio.org/">invitation here</a>) and ask in the #cfp channel or email us at info@pyohio.org.
+Log into our Slack team (<a href="https://slack.pyarkansas.com/">invitation here</a>) and ask in the #cfp channel or email us at info@pyarkansas.com.

 If you would like to be matched with a mentor to help with your proposal(s), [request a mentor here](https://goo.gl/forms/s3nBsWMmdwgQHWww2).

 ## Background

-PyArkansas 2018, the annual Python programming conference for Ohio and the surrounding region, will take place Saturday & Sunday July 28th-29th, 2018 at The Ohio Union in Columbus, Ohio.
+PyArkansas 2019, the annual Python programming conference for Arkansas and the surrounding region, will take place Saturday October 5th, 2018 at the Student Center in the University of Arkansas at Little Rock.

 PyArkansas invites all interested people to submit proposals for scheduled talks and tutorials.
 All topics of interest to the Python community will be considered.
 Standard presentation talk slots will be 30 minutes with select talks being given 45 minutes.
 Tutorial slots will be 120 minutes long.